adidiac/hardCheck/README.md

 print(message) #will print "It's using more than 50%" or "It's using less than 50%"
 ```
 ### For now verifies just the cpu and disk and also uses psutil and shutil

+## Also included a test workflow for the two modules